-Standard Plans and Tailored Plans are required to implement written policies and procedures for the selection and retention of network providers.
-These policies and procedures must meet state and federal requirements, including:
+Standard Plans, Tailored Plans and the PIHP are required to implement written policies and procedures for the selection and retention of network providers.68 These policies and procedures must meet state and federal requirements, including:

-"Any willing provider" requirement: Standard Plans may not exclude providers from their networks except for refusal to accept network rates.
+- "Any willing provider" requirement: Standard Plans may not exclude providers from their networks except for refusal to accept network rates.
 Tailored Plans may not exclude physical health and pharmacy providers from their networks except for refusal to accept network rates.
+69,70 - Credentialing and re-credentialing: Standard Plans and Tailored Plans must follow a documented process that is in line with the state's uniform credentialing policy and centralized credentialing verification program for making a determination to move to contracting or re-contracting with network providers.71 - Enrolled providers: Standard Plans and Tailored Plans may only contract with providers who are enrolled in NC Medicaid Direct.